Pratham19106/Legend-of-the-Web-Verse/Awwab_Wadekar_Dynamic_Leetcode_Leaderboard/README.md

 ## Introduction

-Wanna compare your Lc Rating with your friends while learning basic CRUD, and API calls?
+Wanna compare your Leetcode Rating with your friends while learning basic CRUD, and API calls?
 Say no more and see this short concise flask project.

 ## Setup